Skip to content

 What is the US Exit Tax when renouncing US citizenship?

-The exit tax is a one-time tax some people pay when giving up US citizenship.
+The Exit Tax is a one-time tax some people pay when giving up US citizenship.
 It’s based on the idea that you’ve “sold” your assets the day before renouncing, and it applies if you’re considered a “covered expatriate.”

 • Your worldwide net worth is US$2 million or more,